 2. Water for drinking

-Having at least a gallon of clean water in the car at all times is important.
+Having at least a gallon of clean water in the car at all times is an important part of the road trip safety checklist.
 I recommend keeping it in a non-toxic, non-plastic container.
 Plastic water bottles will leach toxic chemicals into the water when exposed to hot temperatures.
 If ever stranded far from a town or convenient store, having water to keep you hydrated until help arrives is helpful to keep you coherent.

 4. First aid kit

-A first aid kit is a necessity for every car, but especially when you have kids.
+A first aid kit is necessary for every road trip safety checklist, but especially when you have kids.
 If ever hurt or injured, having at least the basics like anti-bacterial wash and bandages can keep a victim from dangerous bleeding wounds while waiting on an ambulance or heading to the hospital or urgent care.

 5. Jumper cables

-This should be an obvious one for everyone who drives and who does not have a AAA membership.
+This should be an obvious road trip safety checklist item for everyone who drives and who does not have a AAA membership.

 6. Duct tape